 Being able to create that content in time.
 It was burning my team out in helping me produce those videos and no one was happy.
 And for me, it was realising at that time that we’re not ready for three a week.

 As much as I’d love to be able to do that.
 Three a week was too much for us.
-So we scaled it back to one a week and we’ve been able to be consistent with that and that’s where we saw growth.
+We scaled it back to one a week and we’ve been able to be consistent with that and that’s where we saw growth.

-So I think it really is about testing out what works for you and being okay with adapting that.
-So if I had said, ‘you know what, I’m going to do three a week no matter what’, like I don’t think I’d continue doing videos ’cause it has started to really become this stressful grind.
+I think it really is about testing out what works for you and being okay with adapting that.
+If I had said, ‘you know what, I’m going to do three a week no matter what’, like I don’t think I’d continue doing videos ’cause it has started to really become this stressful grind.

 One a fortnight is okay, but really just find that balance and then to grow from there.
 Yeah.
 And when I have looked at my channel and the results that I’ve got is exactly what you’re describing.
 It’s, even if I’m not publishing every week or multiple times per week.